martinjrrr/Linux.dots/README.md

 `sudo mkdir /etc/openal/`  if the directory does not exist

-If the file `alsoft.conf` does not exist create it in your ~/Downloads/ directory
+`alsoft.conf` if the file does not exist to create it in your ~/Downloads/ directory

-add the line drivers-alsa and save the file
+add the line `drivers-alsa` and save the file

 `cd ~/Downloads/`